innFactory/akka-lift-ml/README.md

 - Collaborative Filtering with ALS (Alternating-Least-Squares)

 ## QuickStart Guide ##
+- Prepare your data with 3 columns user,product,retaing - sample can be found in test resources (retail-raiting.csv)
 - If you want to train remote and not on your local machine, first start your Spark Cluster ([Spark Cluster with 1x Master & 3x worker via Docker](https://github.com/innFactory/docker/tree/master/spark-master-worker))
 - Checkout the source code from github
 - Copy application.example.conf to application.example.conf (resources folder)